FlyingDomotic/FF_SmsServer32/README.md

 It can also be connected to MQTT and/or Serial in order to read SMS to be sent and write those received.

-Setup is done using an embeded web server, either through a local access point or connected to an existing one.
+Setup is done using an embedded web server, either through a local access point or connected to an existing one.

 Log can be requested by API, and/or sent to a Syslog server.